KawaiiFiveO/SIP-Pi/README.md

 # sipcall

 Make outgoing calls with your Pi.
+Not tested on new versions of Raspbian.

 ## Usage:
 * sipcall [options]